AdaCore/spark2014/lrm/source/subprograms.rst

 calls.

 .. todo:: Relax rules for aliasing based on the following paragraph.
+   RCC comment: I am happy that these rules are OK given the definition of "overlapping" below.
+Target: D1/CDR.
+Assign: ??? (probably TJJ and YM to agree this is all OK.)

 In |SPARK|, it is not allowed in a call to pass as parameters references to overlapping locations, when at least one of the parameters is of mode ``out``